RagnarB83/ash-documentation/docs/index.rst

    MM-interfaces
    QM-MM
    molcrys
-   yggdrasill-classes
+   ash-classes

 .. role:: underline
     :class: underline

-.. warning:: This is Yggdrasill version 0.1.
+.. warning:: This is Ash version 0.1.
 Use at your own risk!

 Indices and tables